Thierry de Roucy

-Thierry de Roucy's thought is anchored in the tradition of the Catholic Church.
-He was inspired, among many others, by the lives and the spiritual or theological works of Adrienne von Speyr, Hans Urs von Balthasar, Father Thomas Philippe, Luigi Giussani, Maurice Zundel, don Le Saux (Swami Abishiktananda), Catherine Doherty and Charles de Foucauld.
-The teachings of the Popes, particularly John-Paul II and Benedict XVI, are a constant reference in his writings.

 Controversy

 On 9 April 2013, the French newspaper La Croix reported that de Roucy had been convicted by the Ecclesiastical Court of Lyon (France) of sexual abuse and abuse of power towards an adult person after seven years of a complex trial during which he pleaded not guilty.
 This case has never been brought to a Civil Court.
-La Croix noted that the conviction took place in 2011 for a case dating back to 1996–97.
+La Croix noted that the conviction took place in 2011 for a case dating back to 1996-97.

 The Vatican removed him from the clerical state in 2018.

+Points-Coeur was stripped of its canonical status in 2020; it continued to describe itself as a 'Catholic NGO'.